tiby312/dinotree_alg/doc_references/design.md

 # Nbody

 The nbody algorithm works in three steps.
 First a new version tree is built with extra data for each node.
 Then the tree is traversed taking advantage of this data.
-Then the tree is traverse again applying the changes made to the extra data from the construction in the first step.
+Then the tree is traversed again applying the changes made to the extra data from the construction in the first step.

 The extra data that is stored in the tree is the sum of the masses of all the bots in that node and all the bots under it.
 The idea is that if two nodes are sufficiently far away from one another, they can be treated as a single body of mass.